Google Ads Phone Number Verification: Good for all, including Call Tracking

-New Phone Verification for Google AdWords Call Extension
+New Phone Verification for Google Ads (formerly AdWords) Call Extension

-Yesterday Google announced that all advertisers using AdWords call extensions and location extensions would need to verify phone number ownership beginning June 2015.
+Yesterday Google announced that all advertisers using Ads call extensions and location extensions would need to verify phone number ownership beginning June 2015.
 The exact wording of the announcement is as follows:

 So What’s Google’s Goal Here?